flopach/johann-network-device-monitoring/README.md

 ## Known Limitations

-* Currently only the timezone CET is shown
+* Currently, only timezone CET is supported
 * Devices can only be deleted via Django Database Manager
+* Passwords are not encrypted in the database

 ## Technical Deep-Dive